pjazdzyk/unitility/README.md

 ```

 ## 10. ACKNOWLEDGMENTS
+Special thank you to [msummersgill](https://github.com/msummersgill) for your valuable contributions, ideas, and improvements!
+Your support is greatly appreciated.

-Special thanks to Kret11, VeloxDigits, Olin44, and others for all discussions on architecture we had.<br>
+Thanks to Kret11, VeloxDigits, Olin44, and others for all discussions on architecture we had.<br>
 I extend my heartfelt gratitude to the [Silesian University of Technology](https://www.polsl.pl/en/) for imparting
 invaluable knowledge to me.<br>
 Thanks to [Mathieu Soysal](https://github.com/MathieuSoysal) for